STAR TREK:

 written by David S. Cohen & Martin A. Winer

 Trying to get Starfleet personnel to take her thoughts seriously, Major Kira puts forward the theory that the information in this episode's prophecy traveled backwards in time via the Wormhole Prophet Aliens' ability to see all of time at once.
-Attempts to latch onto pre-ordained futures are at the heart of most of Star Trek's screw-ups in the time travel arena, (particularly in Trek's coveted philosophical arena), so we basically get another bout of the same here in this episode.
+Attempts to latch onto pre-ordained futures are at the heart of most of Star Trek's screw-ups with time travel stories (particularly in Trek's coveted philosophical arena), so we basically get another bout of the same here in this episode.

 Predictions are often spouted clumsily whether on Star Trek or elsewhere.
 As here in this episode, they tend to not leave room for choices to lead to an unlimited number of other sets of circumstances.
 For example, how important should it be that the vipers come in a group of three?
 The Cardassians easily could have sent any other number of scientists, and the completely random fragmentation of the comet could easily produce many separate pieces.
 The fact that we end up with only three does in fact stretch credulity considerably.
 In the more elegant view of universes budding and branching off of each other endlessly, how many different possibilities should the Prophets have seen to tell the ancient Bajorans about?